Accidentally light scalars from large representations: The simplest model with accidents: an SU(2) five-plet

 Our first example of a model with accidentally light scalars is for $G=\SU{2}\times\U{1}$ with a complex scalar in the five-dimensional representation of $\SU{2}$ and with unit $\U{1}$ charge, $\phi\sim {\bf 5}_1$.
 The most general $G$-invariant renormalisable potential can be written as \be V=-\mu^2\,S+\frac{1}{2}\left[\lambda \,S^2+ \kappa \left(S^2-|S'|^2\right)+ \delta\, A^a A^a\right]\,. \ee Here $S$, $S'$ and $A^a$ are bilinears transforming in the singlet and adjoint representation of $\SU{2}$, \be S=\phi^\dag\phi\,,\qquad S'=\phi^T \phi\,, \qquad A^a=\phi^\dag T^a\phi\quad(a=1,2,3)\,, \ee where $T^a$ are the $\SU{2}$ five-plet generators, which may be chosen imaginary and antisymmetric and satisfy $\tr\left(T^a T^b \right) = 10\,\delta^{ab}$.
 It can be checked that the $\SO{10}$ global symmetry of the free theory is broken explicitly by $V$ to $\SU{2}\times\U{1}$: there is no larger continuous accidental symmetry.

 Since our aim is to study spontaneous symmetry breaking, we take $\mu^2>0$.
 We further take $\lambda$, $\kappa$ and $\delta$ to be positive.
 While $\lambda$ must be positive for the potential to be bounded from below, negative values for $\kappa$ and $\delta$ are possible, but not of interest here.
-With our choice, each of the three terms in the quartic potential is positive definite, and \begin{itemize} \item $S$ is non-zero if and only if at least one vacuum expectation value (VEV) is non-vanishing, \item $S^2-|S'|^2$ vanishes if and only if $\phi$ and $\phi^*$ are aligned in field space, i.e.~$\phi=c\hat\varphi$ for some complex number $c$ and real unit vector $\hat\varphi$, \item if $\phi$ and $\phi^*$ are aligned, then $A^a=0$ by antisymmetry. \end{itemize} A minimum is therefore found by choosing $\vev\phi$ such that $\phi$ and $\phi^*$ are aligned and $\vev{S}=\mu^2/\lambda$: \be \vev{\phi_j}=\frac{v_j}{\sqrt{2}}\,e^{i\theta}\quad(j=1\ldots 5)\,,\qquad v_j\in\mathbb{R}\,,\qquad\theta\in[0,\,2\pi)\,,\qquad v^2\equiv v_j v_j =\frac{2\mu^2}{\lambda}\,. \ee The remarkable feature of this potential is the existence of one flat direction which is \emph{not} associated to a NGB, corresponding to one accidentally massless field.
+With our choice, each of the three terms in the quartic potential is positive definite, and \begin{itemize} \item $S$ is non-zero if and only if at least one vacuum expectation value (VEV) is non-vanishing; \item $S^2-|S'|^2$ vanishes if and only if $\phi$ and $\phi^*$ are aligned in field space, i.e.~$\phi=c\hat\varphi$ for some complex number $c$ and real unit vector $\hat\varphi$; \item if $\phi$ and $\phi^*$ are aligned, then $A^a=0$ by antisymmetry; this corresponds to the fact that the adjoint ${\bf 3}$ is contained in the antisymmetric part of the product ${\bf 5}\otimes{\bf 5}$. \end{itemize} A minimum is therefore found by choosing $\vev\phi$ such that $\phi$ and $\phi^*$ are aligned and $\vev{S}=\mu^2/\lambda$: \be \vev{\phi_j}=\frac{v_j}{\sqrt{2}}\,e^{i\theta}\quad(j=1\ldots 5)\,,\qquad v_j\in\mathbb{R}\,,\qquad\theta\in[0,\,2\pi)\,,\qquad v^2\equiv v_j v_j =\frac{2\mu^2}{\lambda}\,. \ee The remarkable feature of this potential is the existence of one flat direction which is \emph{not} associated to a NGB, corresponding to one accidentally massless field.
 The vacuum manifold is indeed five-dimensional: while the overall scale $v$ of the VEV is fixed by the minimisation condition, one is free to rotate the five components $v_j$, and to choose the angle $\theta$.
 Changes in $\theta$ correspond to the $\U{1}$ Goldstone direction.
 Of the four directions in $\SO{5}/\SO{4}\simeq S^4$ corresponding to different choices for the orientation of the VEV,\footnote{More precisely one should divide by a $\mathbb{Z}_2$ since, for any $v$, the points $(v,\theta)$ and $(-v,\theta+\pi)$ are identified.} three are associated to the $\SU{2}$ Goldstone directions, but the fourth one does not correspond to any symmetry generator.
 When gauging $\SU{2}\times\U{1}$, all points on the Goldstone manifold are identified, but there remains a flat direction of degenerate, physically inequivalent vacua.